Deputy Public Administrator/Guardian/Conservator I/II

 It is highly recommended that you print this job bulletin for future reference.

 Your application should highlight all relevant education, training, and experience, and clearly indicate how you meet the minimum qualifications for the position.
 Application information must be current, concise, and related to the requirements in this job announcement.
 A resume may be included with your application; however, it will not substitute for the information requested on the application.
-Verification of education (official/unofficial transcripts or copy of diploma) must be attached to your application.
+In addition to a completed application, applicants are required to submit a completed supplemental questionnaire and verification of education beyond high school at the time of filing.
 Incomplete applications will be disqualified.

-The selection process steps may change with or without notice.
 The following is a tentative schedule of events that will occur as part of the selection process.
+The selection process steps, and all listed dates, may change with or without notice.

 * Screen for Minimum Qualifications